15532th/avtdl/EXAMPLES.md

 #### Store tweets and images posted by a Twitter account

-Tweets posted by `@specificuser` and `@anotheruser` are monitored with default update interval of 30 minutes.
-All tweets, along with retweets, replies and quotes, are stored to text files, but only regular tweets by the user itself are picked by filter for storing images.
+Tweets posted by `@specificuser` and `@anotheruser` are monitored with a default update interval of 30 minutes.
+All tweets, along with retweets, replies and quotes, are stored into text files, but only regular tweets by the user themself are picked by the filter for storing images.
 Placeholders are used in the names of the output directories and files to put each user's tweets in dedicated folder.

 ```yaml